 Most policies will typically require you to inform your insurer if you are away for a period longer than 60 days.

-Costs for home insurance in Germany depend on various different factors including:
+Costs for home contents insurance in Germany depend on various different factors which can include:

 Many policies include deductibles.
 This is a fixed amount that you agree to pay towards costs before the company pays out.
 Sometimes you can choose to increase your deductible in exchange for a lower monthly premium.